dnlbreen/dnlbreen.github.io/blog.md

 permalink: /blog/
 ---

-A collection of some of my thoughts that I've penned!
+I prefer to share most of my thoughts on Facebook, but here are a few others.

 <ul class="listing">
 {% for post in site.posts %}